essif-lab/framework/docs/terms/pattern-guardianship.md

 Different objectives lead to different kinds of guardianships.
 For example, the objective that children should be taken care of, get a good education etc. may lead to a guardianship type called 'Parenthood'.
 Others may lead to guardianship types such as 'Curatorship', 'Financial Administration', 'Legal Custody', etc.

 Note that dependents need not always be
 - people that are somehow very needy.
-The manager of a department in a company may be tasked to care for the wellbeing of the workers in his department, which doesn't require such workers to be incapable of doing that for themselves.
+The %%manager|management%% of a department in a company may be tasked to care for the wellbeing of the workers in his department, which doesn't require such workers to be incapable of doing that for themselves.
 - people.
 Enterprises can have curators that care for an enterprise that has trouble to continue its existence.
 A historical heritage site might also become a dependent in a specific kind of guardianship type.
 Even some kinds of %%ownership|ownership%% may qualify as a guardianship, which is the case when the rights and duties that the %%owner|owner%% has to enjoy, dispose of, and control the (%%owned|owned%%) entity also serve to care for, or defend that entity.

 Guardianship %%governance|governance%% is the acts/processes of governing/overseeing the control and direction of whatever relates to guardianships.
 It oversees and directs the establishment of %%guardianship types|guardianship-type%%, defining the various stakeholder roles and associating their rights and duties towards one another.